Monday, May 11, 2026

 The recipes came from my old Italian mama, who never wrote down a recipe and never EVER gave any of her recipes to anyone correctly.
 In her nineties, she fell, breaking a hip.
 These recipes came from those long hours spent with her in the rehab facility.

 Wriggling these recipes out of her was truly a labor of love.
-Then I would go home and make them, then bring her some.
+Then I would go home, make them, and bring her some.
 And she would critique it.
 Too much flour.
 Not enough salt.
 You rushed it, didn’t you?
 Back to the recipe to tweak it.

 Now I am a decent cook, but all of my baking experiences have been chemistry experiments gone terribly wrong.
 So this was not an easy task.